anoma/namada/documentation/specs/src/base-ledger/block-space-allocator.md

 [Block sizes in Tendermint]
-(configured through the $MaxBytes$ consensus parameter) have a minimum value of 1 byte, and a hard cap of $100\ MiB$, reflecting header, evidence of misbehavior (used to slash Byzantine validators) and transaction data, as well as any potential protobuf serialization overhead.
+(configured through the $MaxBytes$ consensus parameter) have a minimum value of 1 byte, and a hard cap of $100\ MiB$, reflecting the header, evidence of misbehavior (used to slash Byzantine validators) and transaction data, as well as any potential protobuf serialization overhead.
 Some of these datum are dynamic in nature (e.g. evidence of misbehavior), so the total size reserved to transactions in a block